blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **because** I want to save time and effort regarding Privacy request transfer

-## US-08-19
+## US-08-18

 **As a** Data Consumer, receiving a Privacy Request transmitted from a Partner organization

-**I want** to know and see on the Privacy request details that the request is not direclty coming from the Data Subject but from a transfer by a Partner organization
+**I want** to know and see on the Privacy request the detail that the request is not direclty coming from the Data Subject but from a transfer by a Partner organization

-**because** in that case I might want to reply to the Partner organization and not directly to the user
+**because** in that case I might want to reply to the Partner organization and not directly to the Data Subject

-## US-08-20
+## US-08-19

 **As a** Data Consumer, receiving a Privacy Request transmitted from a Partner organization